-In addition to providing an outline of the Adopted Budget Plan, the Budget Guide explains the Authority's financial and budgetary policies, including the rationale for their adoption and the manner in which they are implemented and monitored.
-The Budget Guide also contains a description of the budget management process, a budget calendar, and glossary of terms used in the Adopted Budget Plan.
+In addition to providing an outline of the Adopted Budget Plan, the Budget Guide explains the Authority's Financial and Budgetary policies, including the rationale for their adoption and the manner in which they are implemented and monitored.
+The Budget Guide also contains a description of the Budget Process, a Budget Calendar, Glossary of terms used in the Adopted Budget Plan, and a Profile of the Service Area.